tldr-pages/tldr/pages/common/ipsumdump.md

 > Summarise TCP/IP dumps into a human and machine readable ASCII format.
 > More information: <https://manned.org/ipsumdump>.

-- Print the source and destination IP addresses of all packets in a pcap file:
+- Print the source and destination IP addresses of all packets in a PCAP file:

 `ipsumdump --src --dst {{path/to/file.pcap}}`